DavidWells/prototype-netlify-build-v0/README.md

 ## Simplified Build Env

-In an effort to simplify how users interact with the build environment & to match remote/local experiences.
-The folder structure of the build environment is also being revamped.
+The folder structure of the build environment is also being revamped to streamline & simplify how users interact with it.

 - `.netlify` - Main folder
 - `.netlify/src` - Source code from repo, zip, tar